-This summer, media sources have utilized Planet data to help break stories on some arguably heated issues.
-Here are a few recent instances where journalists took advantage of our data’s capabilities to keep the public informed.
+This summer, media sources have utilized satellite data to help break stories on some arguably heated issues.
+Here are a few recent instances where journalists took advantage of satellite imagery to keep the public informed.

-Planet satellite imagery is helping to monitor the devastation in the Bahamas since the country has been struck by Hurricane Dorian—a Category 5 hurricane with 185-mph winds that recently swirled over Grand Bahama for 40 hours.
-The International Charter for Space and Major Disasters was activated for the Bahamas on September 5th, and we are providing data.
+Planet satellite imagery has been helping to monitor the devastation in the Bahamas since the country has been struck by Hurricane Dorian—a Category 5 hurricane with 185-mph winds that recently swirled over Grand Bahama for 40 hours.
+The International Charter for Space and Major Disasters was activated for the Bahamas on September 5th, and Planet is providing data.

 “This may have been the longest siege of violent, destructive weather ever unleashed on a single location,” the Washington Post reports.
 Hurricane Dorian also made landfall on the outer banks of North Carolina.
 The storm spun off two tornadoes, one annihilating a North Carolina RV park and another reeking havoc on South Carolina, leaving piles of wreckage in its wake, the New York Times reports.

-Recent fires have been destroying much of Brazil’s Amazon rainforest, and Planet’s imagery has been there to help news organizations track the spread.
+Recent fires have been destroying much of Brazil’s Amazon rainforest, and satellite imagery has been there to help news organizations track the spread.

 Northern states of Rondônia, Amazonas, Acre, and Roraima are getting hit particularly hard, according to BBC, while the border of Bolivia has had much of the country’s savannah and tropical forests devastated.

-While many of the photos being shared under the hashtag #PrayforAmazonia are decades old or not even in Brazil, Planet imagery has been used by media outlets to provide a near real-time view of what’s unfolding in the Amazon.
-Our imagery has been shared in the Washington Post, Quartz and international news outlets such as Futura Sciences, Welt and Süeddeutsche Zeitung.
+While many of the photos being shared under the hashtag #PrayforAmazonia are decades old or not even in Brazil, satellite imagery has been used by media outlets to provide a near real-time view of what’s unfolding in the Amazon.
+Planet data has been shared in the Washington Post, Quartz and international news outlets such as Futura Sciences, Welt and Süeddeutsche Zeitung.

 Planet’s data can be mined for insights into what’s happening in the Amazon on a basin-wide scale, says Greg Asner, the director of the Center for Global Discovery and Conservation Science at Arizona State University, whose team has been utilizing our data to analyze the effects of fires on carbon emissions.